A deferred payment is a payment that's pushed back to a later date. When it comes to car loans, there are a few different ways deferments can be used.

 Deferred down payments aren't very common.
 In many cases, especially those with borrowers who have poor credit, a down payment is a requirement.
 If you're considered a bad credit borrower you're typically expected to put down at least $1,000 or 10% of the vehicle's selling price.

 If you may meet all the qualifications, but fall short on your down payment requirement, some lenders allow you to defer the amount you can't cover just yet.
-The dealer usually collects a post-dated check and a credit card number from you, to be charged at a later date.
+The dealer usually collects a post-dated check and/or a credit card number from you, to be charged at a later date.
 If you can make this work it can be helpful.

 However, if you have any doubt at all about meeting that deferred down payment arrangement, don't go through with it.
 In this case, it may be a better bet to wait a month or two to save the rest of your required down payment and return to the dealership with cash in hand.